 47. Italians LOVE children, they bring them everywhere

 Italians LOVE children!
-You can sometimes find grumpy behaviour from the locals in cities such as Rome, Florence & Venice but in general if you bring along your children you’ll feel like a superstar.
+You can sometimes find grumpy behavior from the locals in cities such as Rome, Florence & Venice but in general, if you bring along your children you’ll feel like a superstar.

 48. Italy is gradually accepting the gay community